-Community Activated Medicine™, abbreviated to 'CAM™', was coined and developed by our CEO and Founder, Lea S. Denny.
+Community Activated Medicine™, abbreviated to "CAM™", was coined and developed by our CEO, Founder, and Clinical Director Lea S. Denny.
 It was started to support collective grieving for collective healing.
 Within the communities that Denny walked in she saw historical trauma manifested in generations of disenfranchised and complex grief.
 Using practice-based medicine she saw immediate results with gathering community members together to create a space where we can collectively grieve.
 Informed by cultural and ancestral knowledge she created connections with land, people, stories, and food as a way of healing.

-CAM™ is where healing ways and community activism intersect to create action-oriented wellness; it is where the people are the medicine.
-This approach has two parts, to inform the community and providers and to activate their action on how to be part of the process in addressing the healing needs for communities and creating change for the generations of our past, and future.
+CAM™ is where cultural healing ways, community activism, transformative justice, radical healing and liberation intersect to create action-oriented wellness; it is where the people are the medicine.
+This approach has two parts, to inform the community and providers and to activate their action on how to be part of the process in addressing the healing needs for communities and creating change for the generations of our past, present, and future.

 UPCOMING CAM™ EVENTS

-Part of CAM™ (Community Activated Medicine™) is leaning into the people around you that you consider safe, loving, joyful, and protective.
-As we navigate our healing journey we come across people who touch our lives in a positive way.
-Sometimes it is our parents, caregivers, grandparents, friends, aunties, cousins, teachers, coaches, or even the local librarian.
+Part of CAM™ is leaning into the people around you that you consider safe, loving, joyful, and protective.
+As we navigate our healing journey, we come across people who touch our lives in a positive way.
+Sometimes it is our parents, caregivers, grandparents, friends, aunties, cousins, teachers, coaches, or a local librarian.
 Our guardians are those who helped us feel seen and heard.
-They are the people we are able to go to within the community when we need advice, or someone to just talk with when we are feeling a little down.
+They are the people we are able to connect to within the community when we need advice, or someone to talk with when we are feeling a little down.
 Take some time to think about who those special people are in your life.
 Identify your guardians to create a Circle of Care™!

 CAMPsites™ are our "offices" in the community or what we refer to as "Mental Health without Borders" approach.
-Learn More about how we bring Community Activated Medicine™ to our communities and spaces using CAMPsites™ (Community Activated Medicine Place™).
-Here our community healers Xavier and Malia demonstrate CAM skills, tools found in our healing kits and how neuroscience and ancestral teachings/ knowledge can inform and empower each other to activate the healing medicines within to further healing within our relatives and ourselves.
+Learn more about how we bring Community Activated Medicine™ to our communities and spaces using CAMPsites™ (Community Activated Medicine Place™).
+Here our community healers Xavier and Malia demonstrate CAM™ skills, tools found in our healing kits and how neuroscience and ancestral teachings/knowledge can inform and empower each other to activate the healing medicines within to further healing within our relatives and ourselves.

-Part of CAM™ (Community Activated Medicine™) is leaning into those things throughout your life that bring you joy!
 As we navigate our healing journey we come across different ways that fill up our mind, heart, body, and spirit.
-Some examples of what we can add to our medicine kit are reading, smudge, drinking water, music, laughter, playing outside, coloring, or taking a walk.
-Adding to our very own medicine kit is one way to intentional make joyful choices that can help us find balance when we are feeling a bit out of sorts.
-Take some time today to reflect on what those items are that you want to add to your medicine kit!
+Remembering and recording these ways of being can become examples of what we can add to our medicine kit: reading, smudge, drinking water, music, laughter, playing outside, coloring, or taking a walk.
+Adding to our medicine kit is one way to intentional make joyful choices that can help us find balance when we are feeling a bit out of sorts.
+We encourage you to take some time today to reflect on what those items are that you want to add to your medicine kit.

 CAM™ in Virtual Programs